+Kīlauea is an active shield volcano in the Hawaiian Islands.
 Here is not only a place for lunch, a quick gas stop, and some photos.
-You will miss a big opportunity to witness some of the most incredible things on the planet earth.
+You will miss a big opportunity to witness some of the most incredible things on planet earth.
 Take your time to appreciate this chance fully.
 There is a shield volcano, Kilauea, in Southern Hawai’i, known as Big Island, one of the youngest and most active volcanoes in the Hawaiian archipelago.
-In the middle of the island chain, which is primarily made up of volcanic islands, lies the island of Hawaii.
+In the middle of the island chain, which is primarily made up of volcanic islands, lies the island of Hawaii, United States.

 It is a commonplace that the Kilauea volcano erupts from its summit or vents near its rift zones.
 An eruption is currently occurring on Kilauea, which has been ongoing since 1983, mainly in the Pu’u’ O’o vent.
 This is one of the most prolonged eruptions in recorded history.

-A map of Kilauea shows a summit caldera with its central crater, Halemaumau, which is considered belonging to the fire goddess Pele according to Hawaiian legends.
+A map of Kilauea shows a summit caldera with its central crater, Halemaumau, which is considered to belong to the fire goddess Pele according to Hawaiian legends.
 It was thought to have contained a lava lake before 1924.

 There have been three stages to the formation of the 3 x 5 km caldera.
 The volcano’s basaltic shield is composed of lava flows less than about 1100 years old; 70% of its surface is younger than 600.